raspberrypilearning/packaging-your-code/en/step_1.md

 Bundling code into distributions that you can share is called **packaging**, and packaging makes it much easier for people to download, install, and use your programs.

-You will write a basic Python module called `motivate`, and learn how to package it.
+You will write a basic Python module called `motivate` that prints motivating messages, and learn how to package it.

 ![motivate me](images/motivate_me.gif)